afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 Place a call to `inputs::addShiftRegisters()`.
 Parameters are as follows:

-- First parameter is the `SERIAL` GPIO pin number.
+- The first parameter is the `SERIAL` GPIO pin number.
-- Second parameter is the `LOAD` GPIO pin number.
+- The second parameter is the `LOAD` GPIO pin number.
-- Third parameter is the `NEXT` GPIO pin number.
+- The third parameter is the `NEXT` GPIO pin number.
-- Fourth parameter is a constant static array of input numbers for each switch (in the range from 0 to 63).
+- The fourth parameter is a constant static array of input numbers for each switch (in the range from 0 to 63).
   The size of this array must match the fifth parameter.
-- Fifth parameter is the count of switches attached to the circuit, in the range from 1 to 64.
+- The fifth parameter is the count of switches attached to the circuit, in the range from 1 to 64.
   Let's say `srNumbers`.

 For example: